Avant personal loans review

 The company appears to get excellent ratings on Trustpilot from thousands of customers, who praise the company for a fast and easy application process.
 Some customers mention being able to get an Avant loan after other lenders reject their applications.
 But others report high interest rates and drawn-out applications.

 Avant rates, fees and terms

-Avant personal loans come with interest rates from 9.95% to 35.99%, which includes an administration fee of up to 4.75%.
+Avant personal loans offers interest rates from 9.95% to 35.99% and come with an administration fee of up to 4.75%.
 Avant automatically deducts the administrative fee from your funds before transferring it to your bank account.

 You can borrow between $2,000 and $35,000 and repay the loan over two to five years.
 Use the calculator below to see how much an Avant loan might cost you each month at different rates, terms and loan amounts.

 Monthly repayments calculator

 Calculate how much you could expect to pay each month

 |Loan terms (in years)|